vblagoje/openapi-service-client/README.md

 ## Motivation

-The OpenAPI Service Client library aims to simplify the process of invoking OpenAPI-defined services using function calling payloads from various LLM providers.
-By abstracting away the complexities of making HTTP requests, handling authentication, preparing invocation payloads and processing responses, it allows users to easily invoke underlying services with LLM generated function calls.
+The OpenAPI Service Client library aims to simplify the process of invoking OpenAPI-defined services using function-calling payloads from various LLM providers.
+By abstracting away the complexities of making HTTP requests, handling authentication, preparing invocation payloads, and processing responses, it allows users to easily invoke underlying services with LLM-generated function calls.

-The library supports multiple LLM providers, including OpenAI, Anthropic, and Cohere, streamlining the process of integrating LLMs with OpenAPI services.
-It also provides a flexible and extensible architecture that allows users to add support for additional LLM providers and function-calling formats.
+The library supports multiple LLM providers, including OpenAI, Anthropic, and Cohere.
+Each LLM provider uses a unique function-calling schema definition format; OpenAPI Service Client abstracts these differences, enabling a uniform approach to service invocation.
+Additionally, the library provides a flexible and extensible architecture that allows users to add support for additional LLM providers and function-calling formats.

 ## Features